 And he does not persist in becoming accustomed to disobedience, loving it, and sacrificing for it, except that God sends upon him devils that would forcefully compel him towards disobedience.

-The first: strengthened the army of obedience with his support, so they became of his greatest helpers.
 As for this [latter] one: strengthened the army of disobedience with his support, so they became helpers of one another against him."

 Why (Seemingly) Good Things Happen to Bad People

 I notice a lot of people who aren’t religious tend to see tragedies and unpunished evil in life as being “proof” of either God not existing or being cruel, so I tried to explain how I see it as a Muslim, in an extremely simplified way.
+(This is an odd entry I've made in the form of a comic, originally intended to be viewed on twitter.
+Thus, I'll include it here, a transcription will soon be added, in sha Allah [God willing]!)

 Too Little Time?

 People tend to talk negatively of how time seems to drag when you're working as opposed to having fun, but also talk wistfully of how long days seemed to be when they're younger!
 I think, aside from the scientific explanation of your perception of time differing based on how long you've lived (why one year feels like an eternity when you're little [when you're five, a year is huge, equal to a fifth of your whole life!] but years race by as an adult), it's also a sign of more blessing/barakah in your time when you use it on something meaningful, like helping other people (it's always way less time than it feels like, when you check the time).
 I and even my little brother definitely notice that when we read Quran, the rest of the day lengthens in perception and more than easily encompasses what we aim to do with time to spare!
 I also find a similar benefit, along with a greater sense of peace and contentment, with reading my daily adhkar.
+I guess a kid's time is naturally blessed because all their play is beneficial and learning in their early years ( how to move, how to interact with the world, etc.), so if we read more, we won't have to rush even with a lot of work to do!
+(And make the weekends feel longer too.)

 Nature, Beauty, Social and Animal Welfare

-‪He is the One who created everything, this natural world which runs on a finely-tuned balance, we disrupt with sins of greed and unkindness to one another, hoarding wealth, and disturbing the natural order of things without thinking of the consequences, putting ourselves before future generations.
+He is the One who created everything, this natural world which runs on a finely-tuned balance, we disrupt with sins of greed and unkindness to one another, hoarding wealth, and disturbing the natural order of things without thinking of the consequences, putting ourselves before future generations.
 Or, rather, certain people with power do.

 (Corruption has appeared throughout the land and sea by [reason of] what the hands of people have earned so He may let them taste part of [the consequence of] what they have done that perhaps they will return [to righteousness]).
 [30:41]